-4) Use Patreon To Reward Listeners For Subscribing
+4) Use Platforms To Reward Listeners For Subscribing

-Patreon is a great way to create a steady income stream directly from your listeners.
-It’s also extremely customizable to what you want to offer your audience.
+Patreon or Supercast are a great ways to create a steady income stream directly from your listeners.

 One of the most common types of membership pricing that podcasters use is a tiered model, offering more content/access/exclusives as you go up in monthly subscription amount.
 For example:

 - $5/month bronze package for access to your private Facebook groun/discussion board

 - $10/month silver package for a bonus, exclusive 5 minutes of your interviews

 - $20/month gold package for an extra episode every month